theidiotmachine/WA1/README.md

     "src_path": "./src",
     "out_path": "./out",
     "module_name": "linker",
-    "wasm_exe": "wasm-ld-9
+    "wasm_exe": "wasm-ld-9'
 }
 ```

-The 'entry_point' is the place where we do the module exports.
+The `entry_point` is the place where we do the module exports.
 So anything exported in there will be exported to the final wasm.
-Anything exported from the 'source_files' will be visible to other files, but not outside the module.
+Anything exported from the `source_files` will be visible to other files, but not outside the module.

 The only working import syntax is